Joule heating in bad and slow metals: Discussion

 A second important notion that we have developed is that when the electronic mean free path becomes small, one expects $\text{Im} \, G_{nn}^R(\omega,k)$ to acquire a universal diffusive form over a significant portion of the Brillouin zone.
 There has been significant recent progress in constructing a systematic theory of diffusion, including nonlinearities and fluctuations \cite{Liu:2018kfw, Chen-Lin:2018kfl}, and this machinery can now be applied to the problem of bad metals in general and their coupling to phonons in particular.
 It also highlights that the diffusivity is a fundamental quantity in bad metals \cite{Hartnoll:2014lpa}.

 We have furthermore introduced the notion of a `slow' metal, with $v_F < v_s$.
-The most obvious candidates for slows metals are those with a very small Fermi surface.
-However, a basic question is whether all quantum critical metals also fall into this category.
+The most obvious candidates for slow metals are those with a very small Fermi surface.
+In practice, however, it is not straightforward to find examples of this kind: semi-metals typically develop linear electronic dispersion at low density so that the Fermi velocity remains large, while dilute semiconductors typically become insulating.
+A further basic question is whether quantum critical metals can become slow.
 In many theories of quantum criticality, the Fermi surface survives at the critical point while the electronic mass diverges and $v_F \to 0$.
 If this indeed occurs with $v_s$ remaining constant, then quantum critical metals will be in a very different kinematic regime of electron-phonon interactions than conventional metals with $v_s \ll v_F$.
+It may be interesting to reconsider theories of quantum criticality coupled to acoustic phonons, including the intermediate regime where $v_s \approx v_F$.

 A key motivation behind our work was to clarify the role of electron-phonon interactions in strange metals.
 In particular, it is crucial to understand, quantitatively, the contribution of electron-phonon scattering to unconventional transport \cite{Mousatov2021,Hartnoll:2021ydi}.
 The transfer of energy to the lattice gives an unambiguous measure of the presence and strength of electron-phonon interactions, but making use of this fact requires a formula for energy relaxation that does not assume a conventional Lindhard continuum.
 In this work we have obtained such a formula.
-The rough estimates we have made using this formula suggest energy relaxation timescales broadly compatible with tr-ARPES data in cuprates such as \cite{PhysRevLett.99.197001} with an order one electron-phonon coupling.
+The rough estimates we have made using this formula suggest energy relaxation timescales broadly compatible with tr-ARPES data in cuprates such as \cite{PhysRevLett.99.197001, PhysRevLett.105.257001} with an order one electron-phonon coupling.
 However, more precise knowledge of $\text{Im} \, G_{nn}^R(\omega,k)$ over relevant temperature and energy scales is highly desirable.